Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Experiments

 \subsection{Darcy Flow}

-The task is to learn how to produce samples of a permeability field $K(x,y)$ and a pressure field $p(x,y)$ in two dimensions $(x,y) \in \mathbb{R}^{2}$ that satisfy the following differential equation:

-where $f$ is the measurement of the flow of some fluid through a porous medium, and corresponds to the divergence of the vector field defined by $K\nabla p$ pictured in \cref{fig:darcyVecField}, or the \emph{net} amount of fluid entering and exiting a given point.
-Particularly, this model is developed to study systems with \emph{laminar} flow, for more general cases there must be additional adjustments \cite{schlichting_onset_2017, potter_fluidmech_2025}.
-To make use of this equation in practice, we must either make assumptions about the material (e.g. an isotropic porosity), take potentially noisy measurements of the fluid's flow and applied pressure field, or both.
-We classify all these issues as sources of \emph{misspeciffication} on this setting.
-For a brief treatment on the topic and its range of applications, see \cref{app:DarcyFlowWriteup}.
+The task is to learn how to produce samples of a permeability field $K(x,y)$ and a pressure field $p(x,y)$ with $(x,y) \in \mathbb{R}^{2}$ that satisfy the following differential equation: \begin{talign} \mathcal{R}_{\text{Darcy}}(K, p) = \nabla \cdot \left( K \nabla p \right) + f = 0 , \end{talign} where $f$ is the measurement of some fluid's flow through a porous medium, and corresponds to the divergence of the vector field defined by $K\nabla p$ pictured in \cref{tab:misspec-residuals}, or the \emph{net} amount of fluid entering and exiting a given point.
+Sources of misspecification when using this equation come from either assumptions about the material and potentially noisy measurements of the fluid's flow and applied pressure field.
+Details on Darcy Flow are given in \cref{app:DarcyFlowWriteup}.

-This differential equation doubles as a residual function we can use to verify our generated solutions.
-For the experiments, the differential terms are estimated through finite differences using the same stencils used by \citet{bastek_physics-informed_2025}, meaning $K$ and $p$ are sampled as matrices in $\mathbb{R}^{n\times n}$.
-We use this implementation to define our constraint adjustment $r_{c}=\exp(-\left| \mathcal{R}_{\text{Darcy}}(K, p) \right|)$, where $K$ and $p$ are the denoiser outputs.
-To tackle this problem, we use a diffusion model with a UNet backbone developed by \citet{karras_analyzing_2023}, and use a discretization of $K$ and $p$ in $\mathbb{R}^{64 \times 64}$.
+This differential equation doubles as a residual function we use to verify our generated solutions.
+The differential terms are estimated through finite differences using the same stencils used by \citet{bastek_physics-informed_2025}, meaning $K$ and $p$ are sampled as matrices in $\mathbb{R}^{n\times n}$.
+We use this to define our constraint adjustment $l_{c}=\exp(-\left| \mathcal{R}_{\text{Darcy}}(K, p) \right|)$, where $K$ and $p$ are the denoiser outputs.
+We use a diffusion model with a UNet backbone from \citet{karras_analyzing_2023}, and discretize $K$ and $p$ in $\mathbb{R}^{64 \times 64}$.
 The architecture, training details and runtimes are available in \cref{appdx:darcyTraining}.
-We highlight the small relative overhead in runtime between our method and a vanilla score matching implementation.
+We highlight that the overhead in runtime between our method and a vanilla score matching implementation is low.

-\paragraph{Distributional Fidelity, Misspecification and Residuals} Darcy Flow is a mathematical model particularly used to infer properties of a material in a real physical system.
-As such, using this model can be prone to different sources of error, ranging from measurement error (e.g., miscalibrated tools, noisy environments) to using it on a system with critical flow, where the fluid is in a state between laminar and turbulent flow.
-In this section, we present experiments on a simple case where the measured flow is on a wrong scale (an example of miscalibration).
+\paragraph{Distributional fidelity, misspecification and residuals} Darcy Flow is a mathematical model particularly used to infer properties of a material in a real physical system.
+As such, using this model can be prone to different sources of error.
+In this section, we present experiments on a simple case where the measured flow is on a wrong scale (an example of measurement miscalibration).